Kentucky law requires every security offered or sold in Kentucky to be registered unless it is exempt or is a covered security.

 NOTE: All amendments to Form D must be filed with the Division of Securities, including final amendments reporting closed offerings and total sales on the appendix pages.

 Reg.
 D Rules 504 and 505 require offering materials to be filed with DFI and provided to investors following the Offering Document Guidelines.
 (See "Documents" below.)
 More information on Reg.
 D Rule 504 and 505 filings can be found in 808 KAR 10:210

 at 502-782-9062 with any questions regarding these claims of exemptions.

 Notice Filings/Exemptions from Registration

-Except for Unit Investment Trust filings, notice filings in Kentucky for all investment companies registered under the Investment Company Act of 1940 that contain more than one fund, portfolio, class, series or other distinction among its shares will be required to pay $1,000.
+Except for Unit Investment Trust filings, notice filings in Kentucky for all investment companies registered under the Investment Company Act of 1940 that contain more than one fund or portfolio will be required to pay $1,000.
 Any notice filing that contains no more than a single fund or portfolio will be required to pay $500.
-Contact Shonita Bossier

 Mutual funds and unit investment trusts (UITs) require that a Form NF Uniform Investment Company Notice Filing be filed with DFI.
 More information can be found in KRS 292.327

 at 502-782-9056 with any questions regarding notice filings for mutual funds and UITs.

 Nonprofit and not-for-profit entities can file for an exemption by complying with the provisions of 808 KAR 10:170

 Section 1.
 No form is required, and there is no fee.
 For more information, see KRS 292.400(9)